 - Categories – For details on populating the Category table, proceed to Managing the Category Lookup List.

-- Software License Policies – For details on managing Software License Policies, see Managing the Software License Policy Lookup List.
+- Software License Policies – For details on managing Software License Policies, see Managing Software License Policy lookup list.

 - Request Fulfillments - For details on managing Request Fulfillment records for the Service Catalog, see Managing Request Fulfillment.